wuhp/lfs7.5/README.md

 ======

 Create a linux distribution, following instructions on LFS 7.5.

+All the steps done in this README are tested in ubuntu 12.04 x86.

+1. The host Ubuntu 12.04 is a vm created in VMware Fusion
-All the scripts in this repo should be run on Ubuntu 12.04 x86, and the new created linux distribution is based on x86 system.
+2. The target new linux distribution(LFS) is also based on x86 system

 ### Preparation ###
 # root #